valispace/actions/setup-python/README.md

 # Valispace setup-python Action

-This action extends [actions/setup-python](https://github.com/actions/setup-python) by installing packages `pkg-config`, `libxmlsec1-dev` and the given list of python requirements.
+This action extends [actions/setup-python](https://github.com/actions/setup-python) by installing packages `pkg-config`, `libxmlsec1-dev` and the given list of python requirements (optionally).

 _This is **not** intended to replace the original action!_